 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying Schedules of Expenditures of Federal Awards and State Financial Assistance, as required by the New Jersey OMB Circular Letter 15-08, Single Audit Policy for Recipients of Federal Grants, State Grants, and State Aid are presented on pages 20 and 21 for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying Schedule of Expenditures of State Financial Assistance, as required by the New Jersey OMB Circular Letter 15-08, Single Audit Policy for Recipients of Federal Grants, State Grants, and State Aid is presented on page 19 for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the accompanying supplemental information is fairly stated, in all material respects, in relation to the financial statements as a whole.